joemoose/dungeoneers.d20/docs/spells.md

 A fully charged spell tablet can typically be sold for 2d6 x 100 coins in a large settlement.
 A depleted tablet is, at most, a fourth of its value.

-## Spell List
+## Spells List

 In the following spell descriptions:

 - [DICE] is the number of dice rolled equal to the essence used to cast the spell.
 - [SUM] is the sum of the dice rolled.

-The spell’s effect is based on the [DICE] and [SUM] values.
+A spell’s effect is based on the [DICE] and [SUM] values.

+!!! info "Example"

-For example, the Darkness spell creates a [SUM] x 10-foot diameter sphere of absolute darkness for [DICE] turns.
+	The Darkness spell creates a [SUM] x 10-foot diameter sphere of absolute darkness for [DICE] turns.

 	If two essence are used to cast Darkness, and the result of the 2d6 roll is 6, the spell creates a sphere 60 feet wide for 2 turns.

-**Spells Table**

 | d66 | Spell | Effect | Recharge |
 | :-: | :--- | :----- | :------- |